 The key management personnel of the Academy Trust comprise the governors and the senior management team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions) received by key management personnel for their services to the Academy Trust was £622,908.
+The total amount of employee benefits (including employer national insurance contributions and employer pension contributions) received by key management personnel for their services to the Academy Trust was £444,064 (2017; £622,908).